Big Boy Restaurants: Other core menu items

-Just as Bob Wian's Big Boy hamburger was served by all franchises, the early franchises also contributed signature menu items.
-Frisch's provided the "Brawny Lad" and "Swiss Miss" hamburgers, Shoney's contributed the "Slim Jim" sandwich and Hot Fudge Ice Cream Cake, while Strawberry Pie was introduced by Eat'n Park.
-Hot Fudge Cake and Strawberry Pie remain popular dessert items chainwide but other items were not necessarily offered by all franchises, and franchises would sometimes change the item's name: The "Slim Jim" became the "Buddie Boy" at Frisch's, and Elby's renamed the "Swiss Miss" as the "Brawny Swiss".
-Similarly, when franchisees left Big Boy, they would typically rebrand the Big Boy hamburger: it became the "Superburger" (Eat'n Park), the "Buddy Boy" (Lendy's), the "Big Ben" (Franklin's), and the "Elby Double Deck hamburger" (Elby's).
-Shoney's reintroduced the "Classic Double Decker", somewhat different than the Big Boy, about a decade after leaving.
+Just as Wian's Big Boy hamburger was served by all franchises, the early franchises also contributed signature menu items.
+Frisch's provided the Brawny Lad and Swiss Miss hamburgers, Shoney's contributed the Slim Jim sandwich and hot fudge ice cream cake, while strawberry pie was introduced by Eat'n Park.
+The hot fudge cake and strawberry pie remain popular dessert items chainwide, but other items were not necessarily offered by all franchises, which would also sometimes change item names: The Slim Jim became the Buddie Boy at Frisch's, and Elby's renamed the Swiss Miss as the Brawny Swiss.
+Similarly, when franchisees left Big Boy they would typically rebrand the Big Boy hamburger: it became the Superburger at Eat'n Park, the Buddy Boy at Lendy's, the Big Ben at Franklin's, and the Elby Double Deck hamburger at Elby's.
+Shoney's introduced the Classic Double Decker, somewhat different from the Big Boy, about a decade after leaving.

 Big Boy offers breakfast, burgers and sandwiches, salads, dinner combinations, and various desserts.